mlange-42/arche/README.md

 ## Usage example

 Here is a minimal usage example.
+It uses the type-safe [generic](https://pkg.go.dev/github.com/mlange-42/arche/generic) API.
-You will likely create systems with a method that takes a pointer to the `World` as argument.
+You will likely create systems with an update method that takes a pointer to the `World` as argument.

 See the [API docs](https://pkg.go.dev/github.com/mlange-42/arche) and [examples](https://github.com/mlange-42/arche/tree/main/examples) for details.